com-lihaoyi/sourcecode/README.md

   compile otherwise.
 Also, if you have multiple statements in a `{}` block, `sourcecode.Text` will only capture the source code for the last expression that gets returned.
+- `sourcecode.Name.Machine`, `sourcecode.FullName.Machine` and
-- `sourcecode.Name.Machine` and `sourcecode.Enclosing.Machine` which are similar
+  `sourcecode.Enclosing.Machine` which are similar to `sourcecode.Name`,
-  to `sourcecode.Name` and `sourcecode.Enclosing` except they do not filter out synthetic method names; e.g. if you want to see the `<init>` names or `<local foo>` names as part of the path, use these
+  `sourcecode.FullName` and `sourcecode.Enclosing` except they do not filter out synthetic method names; e.g. if you want to see the `<init>` names or `<local foo>` names as part of the path, use these instead.

 All these are available both via `()` and as implicits, e.g. `sourcecode.File` can be summoned via `sourcecode.File()` or `implicitly[sourcecode.File].value`.